Ride report Harley-Davidson Heritage Classic 114

 Colors: Vivid Black, Rawhide, Wicked Red & Twisted Cherry, Rawhide & Vivid Black, Billiard Blue & Billiard White, Kinetic Green.

-Features: LED headlights and fog lights, USB connection, electronic cruise control system, cruise control, fog lights, removable windshield, security system (key fob for immobilizer and alarm system), keyless ignition, remaining range display, driver running boards, two covered hard-shell cases (total volume: approx .
-43 l), connection for battery charger, maintenance-free AGM battery 12 V/17.5 Ah.
+Features: LED headlights and fog lights, USB port, Cruise Control electronic cruise control system, fog lights, removable windshield, security system (key fob for immobilizer and alarm system), keyless ignition, remaining range indicator, driver's footboards, two covered hard-shell cases (total volume: approx. 43 l), connection for battery charger, maintenance-free AGM battery 12 V/17.5 AH. .